Skip to content

 1. Go to the intake page and create a new intake from the Ubika Cloud Protector.

-• Type the provider, tenant and token from the How to get API keys info step
+2. Set the intake account configuration with the provider, tenant and token from the How to get API keys info step

 Enjoy your events on the Events page